derrickmehaffy/EliteCompass/README.md

 ![Screenshot](https://raw.githubusercontent.com/canonn-science/EliteCompass/master/media/screenshot.png)

-Usage:
+## Note: Beta Release
+This is only compatible with the Elite Dangerous Beyond Open Beta since it requires the status.json.

+## Usage
+Follow instructions in the latest release to install and run "Elite Compass.exe"

+#### Display
+The compass will display when you are on or near a body with a latitude/longitude position AND you have set a destination.

+The compass will automatically hide when you are no longer near a body with latitude/longitude or you don't have a destination set.

-Extract and run the executable from pre-release-01.zip.
-Control + F9 toggles the display of the bearing (it will auto hide/show when you're within range of a body with lat/lon.
+Control + F9 toggles the display of the compass if you wish to hide it.

+#### Adding a Destination
-To add a heading (which is required for the bearing to work) press control+shift+F9 or right click on the system tray icon and select "Heading"
+Control + Shift + F9 (or right click system tray icon and select "Set Destination")

+Enter the latitude/longitude individually or type/paste it in the "Lat/Lng" textbox

+## Settings
 By default it will look for your journal file in the saved games directory of your user profile.

-Otherwise it will prompt for settings for you to browse for the directory for the journal.
+Otherwise the settings dialog will open allowing you to browse and select the journal directory

-After a destination is entered the bearing will be updated and arrows indicating what direction to turn to get to the correct heading.

-Note:
-This is only compatible with the Elite Dangerous Beyond Open Beta since it requires the status.json file